How to say maths calculations in English exercise

 Peter:'Yes, there is.
 Instead of saying normally, you could say average.
 So, on average I eat 23 apples per month.'

-Below is an online quiz with definitions of each of the words/phrases in bold from the above text.
-Now fill in the blanks with one of these words/phrases in bold.
+Below is a definition/description of each of the words/phrases in bold from the above text (which you can also find in the grey box below).
+Answer each question with one of these words/phrases in bold.
 Only use one word/phrase once and write it as it is in the text.
 Click on the "Check Answers" button at the bottom of the quiz to check your answers.

 1. A word that has a meaning similar to 'medium', is